 PRINCIPLES OF EARLY YEARS EDUCATION

 Formal learning, such as reading, writing and arithmetic, does not feature in the Steiner Early Years curriculum in the belief that a child will ultimately learn these skills more effectively if they have had plenty of time and opportunity to develop socially, emotionally and physically first – in a creative, secure, and harmonious environment.
 The children play and interact in a genuinely language-rich environment, with songs, stories, word games and a well-modelled, extensive vocabulary from the adults around them.

 EMPHASIS OF EARLY YEARS EDUCATION

 There is a emphasis on the cultivation of good habits in kindergarten, as many pre-academic skills are acquired unconsciously.
 The foundation skills in literacy and numeracy are laid through an environment rich in hands-on activity and play and where language and communication are enabled through oral traditions of songs and storytelling.
 Fine motor skills are developed holistically through play, work and craft.

 We believe that children thrive on rhythm and repetition in their lives; it promotes a sense of security and self-confidence for them as they become familiar with the daily, weekly and seasonal rhythms, activities and celebrations.
-For example, we base our week around our snacks, so the children call Monday ‘rice day’ and Thursday ‘bread day’ for example.
+For example, we base our week around our snacks, so the children call Monday ‘rice day’ and Thursday ‘bread day’ .
 After creative play, everything is tidied up in its place, so that the children know where to go for it the next day.
 Very careful consideration is given to the impact of everything in the kindergarten environment upon all the senses of the young child.